 With this last pronouncement, Job carried himself to his tent, leaving his unwelcome guests to stay or go.
 Closing the goatskin flap behind him, he felt his way in the dark to his bed, and with eyes closed, he prayed.

 “My soul is ripped open, and my days are poured out.
 I’m ready for the grave.
 The mockers wait outside to provoke me.

-“I’m also blind, but from grief, and my body is only a shadow of what it was.
-Any of the sane ones would groan at my turmoil, but my friends aren’t among that camp.
+“I’m also blind, but from grief, and my body is only a shadow of what it once was.
+Any sane passerby would groan at my turmoil, but my friends aren’t among them.

 “One day the righteous will prevail and come out on top, but for me, my days are done, my plans have been dashed, and all my hope is gone.
 If I go and embrace the grave as my father and welcome the worms as my mother and sister, where is the hope?
 I’ll tell you where!
 My hope has gone with me into the dust from whence I came.”

 Inspiration: Job 17